Mbed-TLS/mbedtls-docs/kb/development/mbedtls-coding-standards.md

     mbedtls_write_thing( void *thing, unsigned char *buf, size_t buflen, size_t *outlen ); // yes
 ```

+For PSA functions, [input buffers](https://armmbed.github.io/mbed-crypto/html/overview/conventions.html#input-buffer-sizes) have a `size_t xxx_size` parameter after the buffer pointer, and [output buffers](https://armmbed.github.io/mbed-crypto/html/overview/conventions.html#output-buffer-sizes) have a `size_t xxx_size` parameter for the buffer size followed by a `size_t *xxx_length` parameter for the output length.
+This convention is also preferred in new `mbedtls_xxx` code, but older modules often use different conventions.

 You can use in-out parameters for functions that receive a pointer to some buffer, and update it after parsing from or writing to that buffer:
 ```
     mbedtls_asn1_get_int( unsigned char **p,